Baron Braybrooke: History

 On Lord Braybrooke and Howard de Walden's death in 1797, the barony of Howard de Walden again fell into abeyance (it was called out of abeyance in 1799; see the Baron Howard de Walden).
 He was succeeded in the barony of Braybrooke according to the special remainder by his kinsman Richard Neville-Aldworth, the second Baron.
 He also inherited the family seat of Audley End in Essex, to add to his own at Billingbear Park in Berkshire.
 The same year he succeeded in the barony, Neville-Aldworth assumed by act of Parliament, Lord Braybrooke's Name Act 1798 (38 Geo.
 3. c.
 8 Pr.), the surname of Griffin for himself, his eldest son and one of his daughters (one of his younger sons was George Neville-Grenville, Dean of Windsor).
 He had previously represented Grampound, Buckingham and Reading in Parliament and later served as Lord Lieutenant of Essex.
 Lord Braybrooke was the husband of Catherine Grenville, daughter of the former Prime Minister George Grenville.

 Their eldest son, the third Baron, sat in the House of Commons as a representative for Thirsk, Saltash, Buckingham and Berkshire.

-Latimer Neville, 6th Baron Braybrooke was Master of Magdalene College, Cambridge for over 50 years from 1853-1904 but was described as "a good but dull man lacking intellectual powers."
+Latimer Neville, 6th Baron Braybrooke was Master of Magdalene College, Cambridge for over 50 years from 1853-1904.

 Lieutenant Richard, 8th Baron Braybroke, Grenadier Guards, was killed on active service in Tunisia on 23 January 1943, and is buried in the Medjez el Bab Commonwealth War Graves Cemetery.

 The tenth Baron, who succeeded his father in 1990, served as Lord Lieutenant of Essex from 1992 to 2000.
 Lord Braybrooke was awarded an Honorary Doctorate from the University of Essex in July 2000.
 Lord Braybrooke had eight daughters but no sons.

 In 2017, the title was inherited by the tenth Baron's fourth cousin once removed, Richard Neville, born in 1977.
 The eleventh Baron is a great-great-great-grandson of George Neville-Grenville, Dean of Windsor, third son of the second Baron.

 The family seat of Billingbear House burnt down in 1924.
 In 1948, Audley End house (but not the estate and contents) was sold, while creating the incorporeal hereditament right to repurchase, to the Ministry of Works and later came into the care of English Heritage.

 The Barons Braybrooke remain the hereditary visitors of Magdalene College, Cambridge but no longer have the power to appoint the master.
 Following an amendment to the college statutes, approved in 2012, the master is now appointed by the governing body of the college.